jy03189211/gameshop/README.md

 ## Successes and failures
 - We somewhat fully succeeded in our plan of implementing all the features in the project description
+- Being new to Django, everything too quite a while in the beginning and the actual schedule was thus slightly lagging behind, but we still managed to get everything done well in time
+- ???

 ## Work division
 - ???